Speed 3: Plot

 Fathers Ted and Dougal return to the parochial house from the Annual Baby of the Year Competition, as Ted comments on how many of the babies were "hairy".
 Mrs. Doyle becomes excited when she spots the milkman arriving, putting on a fancier dress and makeup.
 The milkman introduces himself as Pat Mustard, a boastful, mustachioed man to whom Mrs. Doyle has taken a liking.
-Ted connects the hairy babies to Pat, believing him to be fooling around with the housewives on Craggy Island during his rounds.
+Ted connects the hairy babies to Pat, believing him to be committing adultery with the housewives on Craggy Island during his rounds.
 Pat challenges Ted to prove this, and Ted and Dougal proceed to spy on Pat's rounds, collecting enough evidence to get Pat fired.
 Dougal expresses a wish to become a milkman and is given the vacant position as Craggy Island needs to be rid of the milk overstocking problem after the island agreed to ease up the milk surplus from Kraftanova, a newly liberated country in Eastern Europe, by buying 70,000 tons of its milk.
-On his rounds, Dougal is oblivious to the housewives having prepared themselves for Pat's arrival, including one that answers the door topless while another is fully naked.

 At the parochial house, Ted trips up over a brick.
 He learns from Mrs. Doyle that Jack is keeping the brick as a "pet", but Jack soon changes his mind and throws the brick at Ted.
 Ted then receives a call from Pat, who, in revenge for losing his job, has planted a bomb on Dougal's milk float, which is set to arm if it exceeds 4 miles per hour and detonate if the speed drops below that.
-Ted is so worried that he forgets to hang up the phone and goes to warn Dougal, but he has already exceeded four.
+Ted is so worried that he forgets to hang up the phone and goes to warn Dougal as he works his rounds.
+Dougal is oblivious to the housewives having prepared themselves for Pat's arrival, including one that answers the door topless while another is fully naked.
+Eventually, Ted catches up to Dougal to warn him of the bomb, but he has already exceeded four.
 He directs Dougal to a roundabout while he races back to the house to confer with Fathers Beeching and Clarke.

 After the priests give Dougal Mass and rule out giving it again, Ted trips over Jack's brick again.
-He gets the idea to put the brick onto the float's accelerator so they can rescue Dougal.
+He gets the idea to put the brick onto the float's accelerator so they can rescue Dougal without triggering the bomb.
 Dougal is safely offloaded, and the float drives off on its own.

-Pat continues to taunt Ted in the phone booth when the float hits it.
+Pat continues to taunt Ted over the phone, oblivious that he is no longer there, until the milk float crashes into the phone booth.
 The bomb detonates, causing an explosion that is heard at the North Pole, and Pat is killed instantly.